ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 For more information, see the **[reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**.

-## Automatic tracking
+### Automatic tracking

 Whenever you apply or change settings for the Client Center, they’re **tracked** by the system in real-time and are reflected immediately.

-## User-level security
+### User-level security

 By default, the Client Center uses a system user known as **System-Application-User**.
 This user has rights to apply or change settings only in accordance with the normal functioning of the website.
 For better security, another more restricted user can be used.

 By default, the **System-Application-User** has System rights, but reflects used licenses as well.

 It’s automatically assigned whenever a new website is created and whenever a trusted application is added through the UI.

-## Error visualization

-When you encounter a problem in the platform, a relevant, easy-to-read and interactive **[error message](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#error-exception-codes)** will be shown explaining its nature.

 If you've passed all the steps successfully, you may proceed to **[define users](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)** who can access the Client Center.

-> [!Tip]
->
-> All sites can be observed, managed and restarted through the **Instance Manager**.

 > [!NOTE]
 >